 Transfer of Credits

 Master’s and CAGS students may transfer up to 8 credits into the program.
 Doctoral students may transfer up to 16 external credits or 20 internal credits into the program.
 Credits must be applicable.
 Faculty advisors have final approval over which credits will be accepted and applied to a particular degree program.
-Graduate candidates who wish to have credits accepted must submit a petition to the Student Records office, Two Silber Way, Boston, MA 02215, after a formal offer of admission is made.
+Graduate candidates who wish to have credits accepted must submit a petition to the SED Student Records Office, room 127, after a formal offer of admission is made.
 Students exceeding the credit limit are assumed to be taking the work for purposes other than application toward a degree or CAGS.